-So it is predictive in that it's going to happen, but it's determinative in that God determines that it is going to happen.
+So, it is predictive in that it's going to happen, but it's determinative in that God determines that it is going to happen.
 Determinative prophecy is also predictive, but predictive is not necessarily determinative.

-[7:01] Any questions about that, or is it clear?
+[7:03] Any questions about that, or is it clear?
 See what I'm saying?
-Doesn't he just allow the best thing?
+Doesn't he just allow the bad things?
 That's what I always thought.
-It's because we didn't do it.
+That he just, he didn't do it, he just allowed it.

-We just allowed it.
-That is an area, Harley, you're right.
+That is, that is an area, Harley, you're right.
 That is an area that we regard as the permissive will of God as opposed to the directive will of God.
 The permissive will of God is that he knows full well certain things are going to transpire.

 They are not according to his will.
-They are evil, but he permits them.
+They are evil.
+But he permits them.
+Question is, why?

-The question is, why?
 Why does he permit them?
-And the only answer we can give is because even in the permission of evil things, God is able to orchestrate that and bring it to ultimate good.
+And the only answer we can give is, because even in the permission of evil things, God is able to orchestrate that and bring it to ultimate good.

-Probably a crowning illustration of that is in those famous words that Joseph uttered to his brothers when they discovered who he was, and he said, remember when you sold me into slavery and you betrayed me as your brother, you meant it to me for evil.
+Probably a crowning illustration of that is in those famous words that Joseph uttered to his brothers when they discovered who he was.
+And he said, remember, when you sold me into slavery and you betrayed me as your brother, you meant it to me for evil.

-[8:16] But God meant it to me for good.
+But God meant it to me for good.
 Did God cause the brothers to do that?
-No, absolutely not.
+No. Absolutely not.
 They are responsible for what they did.
 They were culpable and guilty of that.

-But God was able to orchestrate and bring those things to pass that turned out for the ultimate good, not only of Joseph, but for the nation of Egypt and for the Israelites as well.
+[8:32] But God was able to orchestrate and bring those things to pass that turned out for the ultimate good, not only of Joseph, but for the nation of Egypt and for the Israelites as well.